mzohaibqc/antd-theme-generator/README.md

 const options = {
   antDir: path.join(__dirname, './node_modules/antd'),
-  stylesDir: path.join(__dirname, './src/styles'),
+  stylesDir: path.join(__dirname, './src'), // all files with .less extension will be processed
   varFile: path.join(__dirname, './src/styles/variables.less'), // default path is Ant Design default.less file
-  mainLessFile: path.join(__dirname, './src/styles/index.less'), // (not required if you are using verison 1.2.3 or higher)
   themeVariables: ['@primary-color'],
   outputFilePath: path.join(__dirname, './public/color.less') // if provided, file will be created with generated less/styles
   customColorRegexArray: [/^fade\(.*\)$/], // An array of regex codes to match your custom color variable values so that code can identify that it's a valid color.
 Make sure your regex does not adds false positives.